Martinsville Seven: Protests and appeals

 The NAACP thought that involvement by the CRC in appeals could endanger the defendants both because of their inflammatory tactics and its communist affiliation.
 In this period of the second Red Scare, Senator Joseph McCarthy and the House Un-American Activities Committee had raised alarms about purported communist influence in government and society.
 Both African American newspapers, the Richmond Afro-American and Norfolk Journal and Guide concluded the national and international crusades by the CRC hurt the defendants' chances for clemency.

 After exhausting the appeals process, with the US Supreme Court twice declining to hear the case, the NAACP and CRC began to appeal to executive offices.
 Newly elected Virginia Governor John S. Battle refused their request for clemency.
 In advance of a large planned CRC demonstration in the state capital, Governor Battle doubled the capital guard and alerted the state militia.
 On January 30, 1951, 400 protesters arrived in Richmond, appealing to Battle on the issue of racial disparity in sentencing.
 Governor Battle listened to their claims but was unwilling to bend on the issue of the Seven, saying: "The prisoners have not been convicted because they are Negroes and should not be released because they are Negroes."
 He was appalled at the nature of the crime.

 The CRC also had organized an international campaign, and Governor Battle was swamped by letters from overseas asking him to commute the sentences of the men.
 He resented being under so much pressure.
 One telegram from Moscow was signed by "workers in science, literature, the arts," including composers Dmitri Shostakovich and Sergei Prokofiev.
 Another, from China, called the sentence a "barbaric" example of American "fascist hooliganism".
 The men were executed in early February.
+In the United Kingdom, the London branch of the Caribbean Labour Congress, then led by leading Black British civil rights leader Billy Strachan, condemned the US government for their actions towards the Martinsville Seven.

 In 1977, in its ruling in Coker v.
 Georgia, the US Supreme Court ruled that "it is repugnant to an enlightened society for the state to kill a person for a crime that does not result in death," declining to extend the death penalty to a person guilty of raping an adult woman.

 Execution

 All of the appeals by the NAACP failed.
-The Seven were executed at the Virginia State Penitentiary in early February 1951.
+The seven were executed at the Virginia State Penitentiary in early February 1951.
 The first four were executed at 15-minute intervals on February 2.
 The remaining three were executed on February 5, 1951.
 It is the largest execution for rape charges in the United States.
 The day before the youngest of the seven was executed, he said, "God knows I didn't touch that woman and I'll see y'all on the other side."